 - Empire State College-Center for DL-UGrad: Associate of Science in Business Management and Economics (Economics) (AS-BME-E), Bachelor of Science in Business Management and Economics (Business Management) (BS-BME-M), Bachelor of Science in Business Management and Economics (Human Resource Management) (BS-HRM)

-- Excelsior College: Associate in Science in Business (AS-BUS), Bachelor of Science in General Business (BS-GB), Associate in Arts in Liberal Arts and Sciences (Humanities and Social Sciences) (AA-LA), Associate of Science in Individual Studies (AS-IS)
+- Excelsior College: Associate in Science in Business (AS-BUS), Bachelor of Science in General Business (BS-GB), Associate of Science in Individual Studies (AS-IS)

 - Kansas City Kansas Community College: Associate of Arts in Liberal Arts and Sciences (AALAS)